pocketpy/pocketpy/docs/features/differences.md

 try:
     next(a)
-    exit(1)
 except StopIteration:
-    pass
+    print("a is exhausted")
 ```

 !!!
 Do not change `builtins.next`.
-It will break some internal functions which rely on `StopIteration` as return value.
+It will break internal functions which rely on `StopIteration` as return value.
 !!!